ericom-gideon/docs/docs/servers/how_to_activate_windows_server.md

 page_description: Knowledge base article to instruct server users how can they can activate Windows Server 2008
 page_keywords:    server volume key windows 2008

-## How To Activate Windows Server
+## How to activate Windows Server

 _This document is applicable to Ninefold-provided Windows Server templates._

 _We currently only support Windows Server 2008._

-1. At first logon, you will prompted to Activate Windows or you can go to __Start__ and search for ‘Activate Windows’.
+1. At first logon, you will be prompted to activate Windows or you can go to __Start__ and search for ‘activate Windows’.

 2. Click __Activate Windows__.